 My favorite thing to do with roast chicken is to make double for meal prep and have the leftovers to use throughout the week in other recipes!
 Here are some great ones for leftover roast chicken:

 So, if you’re looking for a meal that’s equal parts delicious and delightful and makes great leftovers, roast chicken is your answer!
 Let me know if you have any questions in the comments and tag me on social media if you make one!

 Images by Ivan Solis

 - Wash the chicken and pat dry, removing as much excess liquid as possible.

-- Place chicken in a 9-inch skillet with an oven-proof handle.
-Refrigerate, uncovered, for 3-24 hours.*
+- Place chicken in a 9-inch skillet with an oven-proof handle or cast iron skillet or sheet tray lined with foil.

-- Stuff chicken with thyme and lemon and tie legs together.
+- Stuff chicken with herbs, lemon and garlic and tie legs together.

 - Remove from oven and allow chicken to cool for 10 minutes and serve.